-1. This Regulation governs the conduct of assessments for all introductory studies, undergraduate and taught postgraduate students.
+This Regulation governs the conduct of assessments for all students on taught programmes.
 The Academic Registrar may waive any of the requirements of this regulation in the case of individual students.
 Any such waiver will be reported to the next meeting of Senate.